compomics/ms2pip/README.md

 You will need to digg into the script for model selection.

 This script will write the XGBoost models as `.c` files that can be compiled and linked through Cython.
-Just put the models in the `/models` folder , change the `#include` directives in `ms2pipfeatures_c.c`, and recompile the `ms2pipfeatures_pyx.so` model by running the `compile.sh` script.
+Just put the models in the `/models` folder, change the `#include` directives in `ms2pipfeatures_c.c`, and recompile the `ms2pipfeatures_pyx.so` model by running the `compile.sh` script.